lauzel/devops-interview/README.md

 # devops-interview

 You will first need to install Node 12.

-To do so:
+Install the app:
 ```
-wget -qO- https://deb.nodesource.com/setup_12.x | sudo -E bash -
-sudo apt install -y nodejs
+npm install
 ```

 To start the app, just run from the root folder: